loveencounterflow/coffeenode-tides/README.md

   Currently i use the [`hobby`](http://ftp.uni-erlangen.de/mirrors/CTAN/graphics/pgf/contrib/hobby/hobby_doc.pdf) package to draw the curves; it is reasonably simple to use, but takes a considerable time to get each curve drawn, so maybe i'll look for a way to do this outside of TeX.

+### Observations

+There are always 54, 58, or 62 HL-times between a day with a new or full moon and the following day with a full or new moon.

 ### License (Must Read)